Mexico's leader denies his country's role in fentanyl crisis. Republicans are furious

 "We want to be clear about our position," López Obrador said.
 "We will not allow any foreign government to mingle, and let alone foreign armed forces, in our territory."

+In a statement sent to NPR Friday afternoon, National Security Council spokesperson Adrienne Watson said the Biden administration is not "considering military action in Mexico."

+Watson said the U.S. and Mexico will "continue to work this problem together," adding the two countries have "robust law enforcement cooperation."

-While López Obrador repeatedly singled out Republican proposals for criticism, his comments also put him at odds with the Biden administration.
+But while López Obrador repeatedly singled out Republican proposals for criticism, his comments also appeared to put him at odds with the Biden administration.

-U.S. officials have repeatedly urged Mexico to do more to target fentanyl and methamphetamine labs, which now operate with impunity.
+U.S. officials have repeatedly urged Mexico to do more to target fentanyl and methamphetamine labs and cartel operations.

 Just hours before the Mexican president spoke, U.S. Ambassador Ken Salazar tweeted that the two countries "must coordinate efforts against illicit fentanyl production and trafficking."